 Orthosis is a device that is used to modify the structure of a joint or to stabilize a body part.
 By helping to stabilize, protect, or limit movement of a damaged joint, an orthosis can help your Achilles tendon heal faster.

-Another option is a splint, which is a rigid accessory also used to stabilize and protect an injured joint.
-This will ensure that your Achilles tendon and surrounding area is where they are supposed to be located.
+Another option is a splint, which is a rigid accessory used to stabilize and protect an injured joint.
+This will ensure that your tendon and the surrounding area are aligned as they are supposed to be.

 What Specialists Can Help if My Treatment Doesn’t Work?

-If your Achilles tendonitis isn’t too serious, you might want to try physical therapy, which will restore your muscle strength and function through exercise.
+If your Achilles tendonitis isn’t too serious, you might want to try physical therapy.
+Your therapist will prescribe specific exercises and movements to restore your muscle strength and function.
 This will help you keep moving but without making the injury worse.

-You might also want to go and see a podiatrist because they specialize in foot problems and may be able to recommend shoes, stretches and strengthening exercises, and training plans to avoid more issues of Achilles tendonitis in the future.
+You might also want to go and see a podiatrist.
+They specialize in foot problems and may be able to recommend shoes, stretches, strengthening exercises, and training plans to avoid future Achilles issues.